wilsonzlin/wilsonl.in-docs/src/ooml/_common/Properties/Typing.md

 <ooml-property name="aStringOrNaturalProperty" type="string|natural">1.41</ooml-property>
 ```

 Union types cannot have class subtypes.
-They also cannot have any duplicate or overlapping types.
+They also cannot have any duplicate or overlapping subtypes.

 Since union types can only be composed of primitive subtypes, they are also primitive types themselves.
 A union type is still interpreted as one atomic type.